schams-net/nagios/Documentation/Introduction/Index.rst

    :align: left
    :width: 600

+   Illustration 1: Nagios server and TYPO3 instance

 The Nagios® server (left) contains the Nagios® TYPO3 plugin which communicates via HTTP (see next section) with one or more TYPO3 servers.
 The other side - the TYPO3 server (right) - contains the TYPO3 Nagios® Extension (which is described in this document).

 A typical use case for Nagios® and this TYPO3 CMS extension is to monitor a server farm with dozens of TYPO3 servers and to ensure the infrastructure is up-to-date and in a secure and "healthy" condition.

 This documentation focuses on the TYPO3 extension predominantly.
-The counterpart (the Nagios® server and the "check\_typo3.sh" plugin) is briefly described in chapter :ref:`nagios-server-plugin`.
+The counterpart (the Nagios® server and the ``check_typo3.sh`` plugin) is briefly described in chapter :ref:`nagios-server-plugin`.
 Further installation and configuration instruction are available at `schams.net <https://schams.net/nagios>`_.

 Detailed Overview